Managing Data Storage

 function data_info = load_session_data(session_id)

-% Load session metadata and construct data paths
+% Load session metadata and construct data paths.

 'id', session_id, ...

-'include', {'datastorage', 'dataacquisition'});
+'include', {'datastorage', 'projects', 'dataacquisition'});

-% Extract data storage information
+% Extract data storage information (first linked storage)

-storage = session_data.datastorage;
+storage = session_data.datastorage{1};

 % Use the first configured protocol; adjust if a specific protocol is required.